notepad-plus-plus/npp-usermanual/content/docs/plugins.md

 ~~~

 The most important functions a lexer has to provide are Lex, Fold and WordListSet.
-As the names suggest, Lex is called by Npp (actually Scintilla) to color the current buffer and then Fold to define any fold points.
+As the names suggest, Lex is called by Notepad++ (actually Scintilla) to color the current buffer and then Fold to define any fold points.
-WordListSet is called depending on how many keyword groups have been defined in the styles XML file and each time changes are made via the Npp StyleDialog.
+WordListSet is called depending on how many keyword groups have been defined in the styles XML file and each time changes are made via the Notepad++ StyleDialog.
 More information about these and all other methods can be obtained from https://www.scintilla.org/ScintillaDoc.html#SCI_LOADLEXERLIBRARY.

 Creating the Lexer Styles XML file.

-In order for Npp to know how to color which style, an XML file with the same name as the lexer must be created in addition to the original lexer dll.
+In order for Notepad++ to know how to color which style, an XML file with the same name as the lexer must be created in addition to the original lexer dll.
 E.g. if the Lexer plugin is called MyNewLexer.dll, the XML file must be called MyNewLexer.xml and must be present in the plugin config directory.